spatie/browsershot/README.md

    ...
 ```

-#### Setting Cookies
+#### Using Cookies

-To add cookies to HTTP headers, pass an array containing cookie key/value pairs to `useCookies` method:
+You can add cookies to the request to the given url:

 ```php
 Browsershot::url('https://example.com')